No one wants to be hungry, weak, and vulnerable during a survival situation.

-The answer is pretty simple: maximize your backyard and plant high-calorie crops in a survival garden.
+The answer is pretty simple: maximize your backyard and plant high calorie vegetables or grains in a survival garden.

-Not only do these plants prevent you from starving by giving you a high-calorie yield, they also provide a healthy and sustainable way to put fresh food on the table.
-If you have any of these plants on hand, chances are you won’t starve when SHTF.
+Not only do these prevent you from starving by giving you a high calorie yield, they also provide a healthy and sustainable way to put fresh food on the table.
+If you have any of these crops on hand, chances are you won’t starve when SHTF.

-Here are 7 high-calorie crops for your survival garden:
+Here are 7 high calorie vegetables and grains to plant in your survival garden:

 Consider this: corn is made up of 19% carbohydrates and, on average, can yield as much as 365 calories per 100 grams.
 It’s really no wonder why we’ve been consuming it for hundreds of years.

-What makes corn great for your survival garden is that it’s pretty easy to grow; given adequate space and the right conditions, you can harvest them in about 4 months from planting.
-Most varieties of corn love lots of warmth, sun, and rainfall but some can be impervious to cold.
+What makes corn one of the top high calorie vegetables for your survival garden is that it’s pretty easy to grow.
+Given adequate space and the right conditions, you can harvest it in about 4 months from planting.
+Most corn varieties love lots of warmth, sun, and rainfall, but some can be impervious to cold.

-Once harvested, you can do a lot of things with corn: you can eat it on the cob by boiling or grilling; you can take the kernels and grind them into corn flour or simply add them into soups and other dishes.
+Once your corn is harvested, you can do a lot of things with it: eat it on the cob by boiling or grilling; take the kernels and grind them into corn flour, or simply add it to soups and other dishes.
 You don’t have to throw away what you don’t eat, either.
 The husks and empty cobs can be used as biofuel, which is a great source of alternative energy.